Consensys/doc.goquorum/docs/Deployment/Binaries.md

 description: GoQuorum and Tessera deployment via binaries
 ---

+# Install binaries

-GoQuorum and [Tessera](https://docs.tessera.consensys.net) can be installed and used as Docker containers, by building from source, or by downloading pre-built release binaries.
+You can install and use GoQuorum and [Tessera](https://docs.tessera.consensys.net) using Docker containers, building from source, or by downloading pre-built release binaries.

-## As release binaries
+## Release binaries

 The pre-compiled release binaries for GoQuorum and Tessera can be downloaded from the following links:

 * [Quorum](https://github.com/ConsenSys/quorum/releases)
 * [Tessera](https://github.com/ConsenSys/tessera/releases)

-Once downloaded, add the binaries to `PATH` to make them easily invokable
+Once downloaded, add the binaries to the `PATH` environment variable to make them easier to run.

-## From source
+## Build from source

 ### GoQuorum